kararei/tp/docs/DeveloperGuide.md

 **MSS**

 1. Travel Agent requests to list all contacts.
-2. InnSync shows a list of contacts.
+2. TravelHub shows a list of contacts.
 3. Travel Agent requests to edit a specific contact via an index.
 4. System validates the index and new contact details.
 5. System updates the contact with the new details.